chef-boneyard/sdlc-facilitators-guide/sdlc-facilitators-guide.md

 + Monthly
 + 45 minutes
 + For Engineering Leadership, Engineering Leads, Product Engineers, and Employee Experience folks
-+ Each Feature team ranks their health (Red/Yellow/Green)
++ Each Feature team ranked their health (Red/Yellow/Green)
 + Ask the Red teams to describe their issues, providing suggestions and scheduling follow-up with Leadership
 + Ask the Yellow teams to describe their issues, providing suggestions and feedback.